 EMS Webinars & EMS Training Webcasts

-Completing a comprehensive patient care report (PCR) is more than a necessary evil, it is essential to our survival!
-This webcast, presented by Steve Wirth and Doug Wolfberg of the national EMS law firm Page, Wolfberg & Wirth, will focus on how you can reduce your documentation errors on patient care reports.
+This webcast, presented by Steve Wirth and Doug Wolfberg of the EMS law firm Page, Wolfberg & Wirth, will focus on essential documentation points you need to cover with no-transport situations.

 EMS Airway Clinic